Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 Proceeding: restoring/rebuilding etcd clusters.
-The following etcd clusters did not have backups so they will need to be rebuilt: cray-bos
+The following etcd clusters did not have backups so they will need to be rebuilt: cray-bss
 Would you like to proceed rebuilding all of these etcd clusters? (yes/no) yes

- ----- Rebuilding cray-bos -----
+ ----- Rebuilding cray-bss -----
-statefulset.apps/cray-bos-bitnami-etcd scaled
+statefulset.apps/cray-bss-bitnami-etcd scaled
-Waiting for statefulset spec update to be observed... statefulset rolling update complete 0 pods at revision cray-bos-bitnami-etcd-6977fdd4b7...
+Waiting for statefulset spec update to be observed... statefulset rolling update complete 0 pods at revision cray-bss-bitnami-etcd-6977fdd4b7...
 Deleting existing PVC's...
-persistentvolumeclaim "data-cray-bos-bitnami-etcd-0" deleted
+persistentvolumeclaim "data-cray-bss-bitnami-etcd-0" deleted
-persistentvolumeclaim "data-cray-bos-bitnami-etcd-1" deleted
+persistentvolumeclaim "data-cray-bss-bitnami-etcd-1" deleted
-persistentvolumeclaim "data-cray-bos-bitnami-etcd-2" deleted
+persistentvolumeclaim "data-cray-bss-bitnami-etcd-2" deleted
-Setting cluster state for cray-bos to 'new' statefulset.apps/cray-bos-bitnami-etcd env updated statefulset.apps/cray-bos-bitnami-etcd scaled waiting for statefulset rolling update to complete 0 pods at revision cray-bos-bitnami-etcd-747d7d97b4...
+Setting cluster state for cray-bss to 'new' statefulset.apps/cray-bss-bitnami-etcd env updated statefulset.apps/cray-bss-bitnami-etcd scaled waiting for statefulset rolling update to complete 0 pods at revision cray-bss-bitnami-etcd-747d7d97b4...
 Waiting for 1 pods to be ready...
 Waiting for 2 pods to be ready...
 Waiting for 3 pods to be ready...